solidi/learning-notes/interviews/career-tips.md

     - Its a gift, what got you here won't get you there - marshall goldsmith
 - Chasing humanities - software is about people.
     - Impact to others.
+    - Story about a leader at IBM.
+Why wait until the end when you can share right now.
 - Everything in software is learning, which can be a creative output.
     - Creative exhaust (Brad Frost)
     - The meta.